Zhangli Peng, PhD

 Principle Investigator: Center for Bioinformatics and Quantitative Biology

-Research Interests: Multiscale Modeling; Microstructure-based Modeling of Cells, Organelles, Molecules, and Tissues; Modeling of Microfluidics, Nanofluidics, and Finite-Reynolds-Number Flows.
+Research Interests: Multiscale Modeling of Soft Biological Materials.; Microstructure-based Modeling of Cells, Organelles, Molecules, and Tissues; Modeling of Microfluidics, Nanofluidics, and Finite-Reynolds-Number Flows.

-My research area is computational science and engineering, especially multiscale modeling.
+My research focuses on multiscale modeling of soft biological materials, with an emphasize on biophysics of cells in their natural or engineered microenvironment.
 My research directions include microstructure-based biomechanical analysis of molecules/organelles/cells/tissues, red blood cell mechanics, primary cilia, dynamics of DNA/RNA/structural proteins, blood vessel walls, microfluidics, and nanofluidics.
-Specifically, one main goal of my group is to apply multiscale modeling to predict how mutations and modifications of cytoskeletal proteins and other structural proteins affect the biomechanics and mechanobiology of cells, organelles, and tissues within in vitro and in vivo microenvironments.
+Specifically, a major current goal of my group is to apply multiscale modeling to predict how mutations and modifications of cytoskeletal proteins and other structural proteins affect the biomechanics and mechanobiology of cells, organelles, and tissues in their natural or engineered microenvironment.
+For example, we have been studying the processes of cells passing through extremely small gaps such as inter-endothelial slits in spleens, bone marrows, and lungs.
 The multiscale modeling can also be applied to understand the mechanisms of related diseases such as hematologic disorders, malaria, ciliopathies, laminopathies, and cancer metastasis.
-In pursuit of this goal, the objective of my group is to integrate atomistic-based simulations such as all-atom molecular dynamics (MD) and coarse-grained dissipative particle dynamics (DPD) with continuum-based modeling approaches such as finite element method (FEM) and boundary element method (BEM) to model the cell-microenvironment interactions starting from the molecular scales, and to work closely with experimental collaborators for validations and hypothesis testing.
+In pursuit of this goal, the objective of my group is to integrate atomistic-based simulations such as all-atom molecular dynamics (MD) and coarse-grained dissipative particle dynamics (DPD) with continuum-based modeling approaches such as finite element method (FEM), boundary element method (BEM), and smoothed particle hydrodynamics (SPH) to model the cell-microenvironment interactions starting from the molecular scales, and to work closely with experimental collaborators for validations and hypothesis testing.
 My group is also applying multiphysics modeling to help develop deformation-based, inertial-based, acoustic-based, thermal-based, electrical-based microfluidic/nanofluidic devices for disease diagnostics and biotechnologies.
 In addition, I also studied several types of bio-inspired structures, including a flow energy harvester of flapping foils inspired by fish swimming, nacre shells, and tensegrity structures.

 Selected Publications